Andalusian nationalism: Brief history

 Monument to Blas Infante, Father of Andalusia, erected in the same place where he was executed without trial by Francoist insurgents in 1936.

 The predecessor of Andalusian nationalism is the peasant anarchism which was quite active during the 19th century.
 During the reign of Isabella II of Spain, Andalusia was a hotbed of anarchist insurgency.
 Later, these anarchist cores became protagonists in conflicts between local people and Madrid.

 With the declaration of the First Spanish Republic in 1873, various nationalist currents began to emerge in Andalusia.
 In 1883, an assembly gathered at Antequera drafted a constitution styling Andalusia as an autonomous republic inside a federal state (República Andaluza o Estado libre o autónomo de Andalucía, in Spanish).
 This constitution is known as Constitución Federal de Antequera.

-Blas Infante, a socialist idealist and founder of modern Andalusian nationalism, initiated an assembly at Ronda in 1918.
+Blas Infante, a socialist idealist and founder of modern Andalusian nationalism, (Note: Blas Infante is considered as the Father of the Andalusian Fatherland (Padre de la Patria Andaluza), officially recognised in Law 6/83, passed by the Andalusian Parliament on 13–14 April 1983) initiated an assembly at Ronda in 1918.
 This assembly adopted a charter based on Antequera Constitution and also adopted the current flag and emblem as "national symbols".
 During the Second Spanish Republic, the Andalucismo was represented by the Junta Liberalista, a federalist political party led by Infante.
 As the leading figure of Andalusian nationalism, Infante gave the movement a distinct agrarian socialist character, as he sought to break the power of landowners in Andalusia.
 While also considered a separatist by some scholars, publicly Infante limited his proposals to the creation of extensively autonomous Andalusia within federal or confederal Spain.

 Infante also greatly contributed to the development of Andalusian identity, describing Andalusia as a nation with distinct history and unique identity, and outlined land reform, education reform, identity and patriotism as objectives essential for the regeneration of Andalusia.
 Infante argued that socioeconomic problems of Andalusia were a direct result of colonial policies implemented by Madrid after the Catholic Reconquest in 1492, resulting in regional degradation and isolation of Andalusia.
 He also idealized the Al-Andalus era of Andalusia, describing it as the "golden age" of Andalusian history and an important marker of regional identity.
 However, Infante also defined Andalusians as ethnic Christians and traces Andalusian roots to the pre-Islamic, Christian population.
 As a left-wing activist, socialist and a republican, Blas Infante was executed by Spanish Nationalists in August 1936, in the beginning of the Spanish Civil War.

 Andalusian nationalism was revived when Alianza Socialista de Andalucía or ASA (Socialist Alliance of Andalusia) was founded in 1971, at the last period of Francoism in Spain.
 Andalusian nationalism drew limited but considerable support from the western part of Andalusia, particularly from provincial capitals like Cádiz and Seville.
 In recent years, there has been a current arguing that the Andalusian dialect is actually an independent language and not a subset of Spanish.